 Cast: Gong Seung-Yeon, Lee Jong-hyun

 My only love song is a time-travel fantasy drama set in the Goguryeo period.
 The sassy and arrogant singer Song Soo-Jung goes back in time while driving a van.
-The singer who used to be money biased learns and matures through hardships she goes through while in the past.
+The singer who used to be money biased learns and matures through hardships she experienced in the past.
 The male lead On Dal, money-driven but kindhearted, makes a significant impact on the growing character of the singer.
 This drama adds humor into the plot seamlessly.
 Although set in the Goguryeo era, the new-age cliché and knick-knacks are effortlessly integrated into the plot.
 The trio, Song Soo-Jung, On dal, and the manager’s budding relationship takes the lead in the storyline.
 The natural and smooth chemistry between the main leads makes the historical Korean drama flow at a good pace, a hold it has over other dramas.
 It is worth mentioning that Gong Seung Yeon, who plays Song Soo-Jung, did an exceptional job.

 Aired: Aug 29, 2016-Nov 1, 2016